-To ensure above-ground utilities do not visually detract from a cohesive streetscape or become physical barriers within the right-of-way, utilities such as hydro and telecommunications equipment shall be located within the rear yard, in areas which are not visible from the streetscape, or within buildings.
+To ensure above-ground utilities do not visually detract from a cohesive streetscape or become physical barriers within the right of way, utilities such as hydro and telecommunications equipment shall, where feasible, be located within the rear yard, in areas which are not visible from the streetscape, or within buildings.
+Where it is not feasible, utility providers shall consider innovative methods of containing utility services on or within streetscape feature such as street lights and transit shelters when determining appropriate locations of above-ground utilities in order to reduce visual impacts and physical barriers.
 Underground utilities are encouraged.